How to carve patterns Part 15 ~Kikko and Yagasuri~

 how to carve

-Kikko is a pattern made up of regular hexagons, and it got its name from its resemblance to the shell of a turtle.
+• Kikko — a pattern made of regular hexagons, named for its resemblance to a turtle shell (kikkō).

-This pattern can be carved with a single sharp chisel.
+This pattern can be carved entirely with a single sharp chisel — no additional tools needed.

 キワ刀9mm